manal-a7med/Microwatt-Secureboot/README.md

 *This project is built on top of the ChipFoundry OpenFrame user project template.
-Template documentation(original Readme.md) has been removed to highlight the custom project description.*
+Template documentation has been removed to highlight the custom project description.*

+*Note: This repo was initialized from the ChipFoundry OpenFrame template.
+Template example code remains and will be replaced with Secure Boot design files during implementation.*

 # Microwatt Secure Boot + Root of Trust